 Amanda Klestzick, Barnard College ‘21

-Over the summer, Amanda volunteered with Magen David Adom in Israel and plans to be pre-med.
-Last year she studied at Midreshet Lindenbaum and is excited for the opportunity to study Torah in college.
+Amanda volunteered with Magen David Adom in Israel and plans to be pre-med.
+She studied at Midreshet Lindenbaum and is excited about all the opportunities to study Torah in college.

 Aviva Rosen, Boston University ‘21